etingof/pysnmp/docs/source/examples/contents.rst

     # pip pysnmp

-There's a public SNMP responder configured at *demo.snmplabs.com:161* to let you run PySNMP examples scripts in a cut&paste fashion.
+There's a `public SNMP responder <http://snmpsim.sourceforge.net/public-snmp-simulator.html>`_ configured at *demo.snmplabs.com:161* to let you run PySNMP examples scripts in a cut&paste fashion.
 If you wish to use your own SNMP Agent with these scripts, make sure to either configure your local snmpd and/or snmptrapd or use a valid address and SNMP credentials of your SNMP Agent in the examples to let them work.

+Should you want to use a MIB to make SNMP operations more human-friendly, you are welcome to search for it and possibly download one from our `public MIB repository <http://mibs.snmplabs.com/asn1/>`_.
+Alternatively, you can configure PySNMP to fetch and cache required MIBs from there automatically.

 If you find your PySNMP application behaving unexpectedly, try to enable a /more or less verbose/ built-in PySNMP debugging by adding the